-Figure 1: Sustainability (ROE, ROA, OSS & Profit Margin) OSS trend is somewhat declining, showing that PPAF generates less operational revenue to cover all operating expenses during the latest ten years.
-Whereas Profit Margin, ROE, and ROA tend to be stable and positive.
+Figure 1.
+Sustainability (ROE, ROA, OSS & Profit Margin) Source: Data has been extracted from audited financial statements of PPAF

+The OSS trend is somewhat declining, showing that PPAF is generating less operational revenue to cover all operating expenses during the last ten years.
+Whereas Profit Margin, ROE and ROA tend to be stable and positive.
 PPAF is said to be sustainable as it has positive values of ROA and ROE.
 These results are similar to the study of Rahman and Mazlan (2014).